epubsynth

 This program is primarily intended to be used inside a shell script,

-or as part of a build system like make
+or as part of a build system like make, rather than

 directly in an interactive shell.
 Accordingly, the command-line syntax